 The kitchen is the center of most homes today, and is the room we spend the most time in outside the bedroom.
 It deserves to be thought of as a style show stopper!
-Here are some quick and inexpensive ways to DIY kitchen makeovers (on a dime!) without doing a remodel that could cost you thousands.
+Here are some easy and inexpensive kitchen makeover ideas (that won’t take six months!) without doing a remodel that could cost you thousands.

 Ashley at ‘Cherished Bliss‘ has a tutorial for you on how to paint your kitchen cabinets, and looking at her “after” pic, she knows what she’s doing!
 Be sure to check out her whole farmhouse kitchen makeover, and her hack on making shaker style cabinets!